Tight Budgets, Big Results: 3 Ways to Make the Most of Your Marketing Budget

 Check Your Budget Assumptions to Focus on Value > Cost

-We’re here to let you in on a not-so-secret secret — you don’t always need more budget to get the job done.
+We’re here to let you in on a not-so-secret secret: You don’t always need more budget to get the job done.
 Instead, it’s time to rethink your big bets.
 You often hear this when it comes to product marketing — you don’t always need to lower the cost of what you sell, you need to increase its value.
 The same mentality should be applied to your budget.
-Here are 3 quick questions to ask yourself (and yes, we’ll then walk you through 3+ ways to answer them).
+It’s not about spending less, it’s about spending smarter.

 3 Budget Q&As for Quick Impact